Fedora (1978 film): Production

-Filming took place at the Bavaria Studios in Munich and the Billancourt Studios in Paris with extensive location shooting around Corfu and the smaller island of Madouri.
-The film's sets were designed by the art director Alexandre Trauner, who had previously worked with Wilder on The Apartment and other films.
+Filming took place at the Bavaria Studios in Munich and the Billancourt Studios in Paris, with extensive location shooting around Corfu and the smaller island of Madouri.
+The film's sets were designed by art director Alexandre Trauner, who had previously worked with Wilder on The Apartment and other films.

 Allied Artists dropped its deal to distribute the film after it was screened at a Myasthenia Gravis Foundation benefit in New York City and the audience response was unenthusiastic.
 The film was picked up by Lorimar Productions, which planned to sell the screening rights to CBS as a television movie.
 Before the network could agree to the offer, United Artists stepped in.
 After cutting 12 minutes of the film based on studio recommendations, Wilder previewed the film in Santa Barbara, California.
-Halfway through it the audience began derisively laughing at all the wrong places.
+Halfway through, the audience began derisively laughing at all the wrong places.
 Dejected by the response and despondent from all the problems he had encountered up to this point, the director refused to make any more edits.

 On May 30, 1978, the film had its world premiere at the Cannes Film Festival as part of a retrospective of the director's work.
-Afterward, it was released in only a handful of select American and European markets with little fanfare, prompting an insulted Wilder to claim the studio spent "about $625 on a marketing campaign."
+Afterward, it was released in only a handful of select American and European markets with little fanfare, prompting an insulted Wilder to claim the studio spent "about $625 on a marketing campaign".
 It was later shown as part of the Cannes Classics section of the 2013 Cannes Film Festival.

-Both Henry Fonda and Michael York make appearances as themselves, although Fonda is only credited as "The President of the Academy."
-In the film, Fonda is the president of the Academy of Motion Picture Arts and Sciences who presents a lifetime achievement award to Fedora, but he never actually served as AMPAS president.
+Both Henry Fonda and Michael York make appearances as themselves, although Fonda is credited as "The President of the Academy".
+In the film, Fonda is the president of the Academy of Motion Picture Arts and Sciences.
+He presents a lifetime achievement award to Fedora, but Fonda never actually served as AMPAS president.

-Fedora was a re-teaming of Wilder with Holden, who had collaborated on Sunset Boulevard, and like the earlier film, it harshly criticized Hollywood's often shabby treatment of its most prominent talent.
+Fedora was a re-teaming of Wilder with Holden, who had collaborated on Sunset Boulevard, and similar to the earlier film, it harshly criticized Hollywood's often shabby treatment of its most prominent talent.
 However, unlike Sunset Boulevard, what Fedora attacked was Hollywood's youth-oriented culture, not the apparent disposability of perceived has-beens.